muddest/muddest.github.io/_events/2017-08-27-oslo-viking-race.md

 For Viking Race Kids the age limit for participation in Viking Race Kids is 3-8 years.
 The obstacles are in mini-versions of the grown up race and we believe children older than 8y will be bored in this course, unfortunately.
 For Oslo-event in 2017 we will have a mass-start for the kids race at 14.00 on Saturday 26th and Sunday 27st of August.
 All kids receive a t-shirt.

-Norway’s biggest obstacle race inspired by the Viking age and Norse mythology.
+Norwayâ€™s biggest obstacle race inspired by the Viking age and Norse mythology.